 Our adventure began in Porto, a historic and hilly city built along the Douro River estuary and founded by the Romans; its Latin name, Portus Cale, is said to have given rise to the word Portugal.

-After our welcome glass of port we set forth to explore (6Only is just outside the historic centre, so everything’s within walking distance).
+After a welcome glass of wine (i-escape guests get a complimentary bottle of Porto wine when they arrive) we set forth to explore.
+Rosa Et Al Townhouse is on hip Rua do Rosário, a 15-minute walk from the waterfront, so everything’s within easy reach.
 Cobbles and strollers don’t make for the perfect match, but nothing daunted us and we strolled up, down and along, under arches, across viaducts, over tramlines, in parks, along the river, under bridges, and, at the day’s end, onto a funicular (max entertainment value for both kids).

 Porto’s late medieval/baroque centre, the Ribeira, is now a UNESCO-listed World Heritage site that twists and tumbles through a maze of alleys and streets to the Douro River below.
 From the Romanesque cathedral, which impressed with its Gothic cloisters and tiling (the treasury of gruesome saints’ relics and gold-encrusted reliquaries did it for our daughter), we drank in the sight of the famous port lodges on the opposite bank.